quicwg/base-drafts/draft-ietf-quic-http.md

 values presented by different peers, but they are not obligated to do so.

-A server that receives a larger field section than it is willing to handle can send an HTTP 431 (Request Header Fields Too Large) status code {{?RFC6585}}.
+A server that receives a larger field section than it is willing to handle can send an HTTP 431 (Request Header Fields Too Large) status code ({{?RFC6585}}).
 A client can discard responses that it cannot process.

 ### CONNECT Issues

-The CONNECT method can be used to create disproportionate load on an proxy, since stream creation is relatively inexpensive when compared to the creation and maintenance of a TCP connection.
+The CONNECT method can be used to create disproportionate load on a proxy, since stream creation is relatively inexpensive when compared to the creation and maintenance of a TCP connection.
 A proxy might also maintain some resources for a TCP connection beyond the closing of the stream that carries the CONNECT